 • reduce the amount of sugar.

-If we evaluate the treatment tables in the Pevzner table, then the diet for myocardial infarction is table No. 10I.
+If you evaluate the treatment tables in the Pevzner table, then the diet for myocardial infarction is table No. 10I.

-The essence of the diet is to reduce the number of calories in the diet and reduce the volume of meals, as well as limiting fluid intake and banning salt.
-Nutritionists have developed 3 diets that are consistently assigned to men and women after a heart attack, taking into account the recovery period:
+The essence of the diet is to reduce the number of calories in the diet and reduce the volume of dishes, as well as limiting fluid intake and prohibiting salt.
+Nutritionists have developed 3 diets that are sequentially prescribed to men and women after a heart attack, taking into account the recovery period:

 • acute – 2 weeks after a heart attack;

-• scarring - from 2 to 8 weeks from an attack;
+• scarring – from 2 to 8 weeks from the attack;

-• rehabilitation - from 8 weeks from the day of the heart attack and beyond.
+• rehabilitation – from 8 weeks from the date of the heart attack and beyond.

 • up to 0.8 l of free liquid.

-It is imperative to exclude the intake of alcoholic beverages.
+It is imperative to avoid drinking alcoholic beverages

-Diet No. 2 is intended for feeding patients 2-3 weeks from the day of the heart attack.
-It is still recommended to divide the menu into 6 small meals.
+Diet No. 2 is intended for feeding patients 2-3 weeks after a heart attack.
+It is still recommended to distribute the menu into 6 small meals.
 The food is crushed.
 Diet characteristics:

 • 230-250g carbohydrates;